Grow your international business with DHL Express Reach 220 territories across the world

 Things to Consider When Shipping Dangerous Goods Internationally

-There are 9 classes of dangerous goods (DG), each comprising of unique characteristics and features.
-Dangerous goods are susceptible to volatility and pose destructive risks when not handled correctly.
-Shipping dangerous goods cargo internationally has its own set of complications – complying with regulations and restrictions is everyone’s responsibility to uphold safe practices.
+There are nine classes of dangerous goods, each consisting of unique characteristics and features that are susceptible to volatility and pose destructive risks when not handled correctly.
+Shipping dangerous goods internationally has its own set of complications.
+Complying with regulations and restrictions is everyone’s responsibility to uphold safe practices.

 explosives